twisdale/FMListToJSONArray/README.md

 				outputs:
 					{"car":["Chevy BOLT","Ford","","BMW",""]}

-			If we create a Filemaker list from the sparce array we get a list with three values in 'compacted' order different order, meaning that the spaces were removed:
+			If we create a FileMaker list from the sparce array we get a list with three values in 'compacted' order different order, meaning that the spaces were removed:
 				JSONListValues ( FMListToJSONArray ( "car" ; "Chevy BOLT¶Ford¶¶BMW¶" ) ; "car" )
 				outputs:
 					Chevy BOLT